 Alfredo is a Research Associate with the Conventional Arms Programme at UNIDIR.
-He joined the team to work on Urban Contexts: adapting arms control to new environments.
-He worked for the Stockholm International Peace Research Institute (SIPRI) and he served at the UN Regional Centre for Peace, Disarmament and Development in Latin America and the Caribbean.
+He joined UNIDIR to work on Urban Contexts: adapting arms control to new environments.
+Previously, he worked for the Stockholm International Peace Research Institute and served at the UN Regional Centre for Peace, Disarmament and Development in Latin America and the Caribbean.
 Earlier in his career, he conducted field research to document the actions of the Revolutionary Movement Tupac-Amaru insurgency.
-He holds a master's degree in International Relations from Penn State University, USA and a second master's degree in Public Affairs from Brown University, USA and a B.A. in Political Science from Fairleigh Dickinson University, USA.
-He speaks English, French, Portuguese and Spanish.
+He holds a master's degree in International Relations and Economic Development from Penn State University, USA, and a second master's degree in Public Affairs from Brown University, USA.
+He has a B.A. in Political Science from Fairleigh Dickinson University, USA.
+He speaks English, Spanish, and passable Portuguese.

-Alfredo’s areas of expertise include public policy analysis, economic development, armed violence reduction and public security, conventional arms control, preventing diversion and reducing illicit trafficking.
+Alfredo’s areas of expertise include public policy analysis, economic development, armed violence reduction, conventional arms control, preventing diversion and reducing illicit trafficking.